Dannyj1/mistral-java-client/README.md

 ```

 # Roadmap
 - [ ] Add support for streaming in message completions
+- [ ] Add support for Function Calls
 - [ ] Figure out how Mistral handles rate limiting and create a queue system to handle it
 - [ ] Unit tests